rearc-data/Young-Centre-for-Anabaptist-and-Pietist-Studies/product-description.md

 #### Data Source

-This Data source is in the CSV format and the file contains its unique coloumns.
+This Data source is in the CSV format and the file contains its unique columns.

 ## More Information
 - Source:[Elizabethtown College](http://groups.etown.edu/amishstudies/statistics/older-statistics/)